The Good and Faithful Servant: Plot

 Buchanan, a doorman who has worked at the same company for fifty years is close to retirement when he meets Edith, a cleaning woman, who turns out to be his former lover and, unbeknownst to him, mother of his twin sons.
 Buchanan destroys his retirement gifts after having reflected on a wasted life, and in the following scene we see Buchanan and Edith, whom he married, waking up in bed together.
 Whilst she happily natters away Buchanan, tears running down his cheeks, closes his eyes and silently dies in bed next to her.

+Canadian version

+A Canadian adaptation, with Cyril Cusack and Helen Burns in the lead roles, aired in 1975 as an episode of the CBC Television anthology series Performance.